New class of exact solutions to Einstein-Maxwell-dilaton theory on four-dimensional Bianchi type IX geometry: More general solutions for the Einstein-Maxwell-dilaton theory based on Eguchi-Hanson type II geometry

 \subsection{More general solutions where the non-zero coupling constants are equal}

 We consider the following ansatz for the five-dimensional metric,

 where the two coupling constants are non-zero and equal to each other.
 We consider the same ansatzes for the electromagnetic field and the dilaton field, as in equations (\ref{At}) and (\ref{ph}), respectively.
-The found metric function $H_{EH}(t,r,\theta)$ for this case is given as \cite{ghezelbash2017new}